By Steve Yankee

-I’ve been harping on this subject for a long time now, so by know you ought to know what I’m saying.
 Your demo MUST use what I call client- centered marketing to get people to come knocking on your door after seeing it.

 Client-centered marketing is simple.
 All you have to understand is the difference between features…and benefits.
 Features are about you and your product or service.
 Saying “we use 3-chip broadcast quality cameras” is a feature.
 Benefits are the specific results that your products or services offer to your prospects.

 It would be far better to tell your client that their production is captured flawlessly, in perfect color and sharp focus –which is the benefit of using a 3-chip camera…than to tell them you use 3-chip cameras, and letting it go at that.

 Are you with me so far?
 Good.
 Because I want you to make a real point to remember that whether you’re making a new demo reel or writing a sales letter or talking on the phone to a new prospect –you must use BENEFITS to sell to their wants and desires.